cintogia/froggerarcade/README.md

 This game is a quick and simple arcade game besed on **HTML**, **CSS** and **Javascript**.
 The game is inspired by 1981 [Frogger Arcade Game](https://en.wikipedia.org/wiki/Frogger).

+#### How it works

+You start with an avatar.
+At the first "line" of the canvas.

+If you want to switch you avatar just move to the Selector on the bottom right corner next to where your avatar starts.

+The avatar switch won't reset the game.

+Goal: Cross the street to reach the river.
+Once you've reached the river you win.

+Try to collect as many coins as possible.

 #### Main features are:

  * Coins counter: collect coins